huidiyuan/PC-Lable-Homeless/research-assessment-2.md

         -   [x] Objective attempt
         -   [x] Objective met
-        -   Grader comments: Nice!
+        -   Grader comments:
+            - A few issues, but I'm going to group them up together with some other things in #24 because it's not really worth losing this whole point
+            - ~~Nice!
 Only suggestion is that for Figs 1 and 2 you make the X-axis labels more readable.
-Maybe put them in quotes?
+Maybe put them in quotes?~~

 ### Data analysis